surf-build/surf/README.md

 That's it!
 Every time someone pushes a PR or change to Surf, your computer will clean-build the project.
 Since you (probably) don't have write permission on the Surf repo, you can't save the results to GitHub.

+## How does Surf know to build my project?

+The most straightforward way (and one of the only ways at the moment), is to have a script at the root of the repo called `build.sh` and `build.cmd/ps1` for Windows.
+Future versions of Surf will know how to build common project types automatically, so you won't have to do this.

 ## How to set up builds against GitHub PRs

 Surf is great at running builds to verify your PRs, which show up here on the GitHub UI: